 How the Clinical Psychology Service works

 Psynergy Consulting provide a private service to individuals who are either self-funding or who have the appropriate private healthcare insurance cover.
-A referral letter from your GP, hospital consultant or psychiatrist is always helpful, but essential if you are covered by health insurance rather than self-funding.
+A referral letter from your GP, hospital consultant or psychiatrist is helpful but not essential.

 Making an appointment

-Appointments can be arranged by phone or email at any of the following locations: -
+Appointments can normally be arranged by phone or email at any of the following locations: -

 Spire Hospital, Harpenden AL5 4BP.
 Tel 01582 763191

 Spire Hospital, Norwich NR4 7TD.
 Tel 01603 255 574

 Holt Consulting Rooms, Holt NR25 6BB.
 Tel 01263 711 712